Billie Eilish and Kanye West to reportedly headline Coachella 2022

 The festival will return to the Empire Polo Club in Indio, California across two consecutive weekends (April 15-17 and 22-24) after COVID forced the cancellation of its 2020 and 2021 editions.

-As fans await an official announcement from the festival, sources have now told Variety that Eilish and West will top the bill on the Saturday and Sunday nights respectively.
+As fans await an official announcement from organisers, sources have now told Variety that Eilish and West will top the bill on the Saturday and Sunday nights respectively.
 Consequence Of Sound subsequently claimed to have received the same information.

 It comes after reports that Swedish House Mafia will also headline, though it remains unclear as to where they’ll appear on the line-up.